reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 }
 ```
+The extension assumes the initialization for annotated fields, so we must not do it ourselves.
+This makes our setup

-This makes your setup even neater and conciser!
+even neater and conciser!

-### Mockito Spring Style
+### Injecting Mocks with Spring

 If we have a more complex test fixture, and we want to inject the mock into Spring's `ApplicationContext` we can make
 use of `@MockBean`: